77Kromo/roadmap.sh-projects/README.md

 ## *Credits*

 This project was built by Krowey Richmond Borquaye.
-The design and layout are inspired by various online CV templates.
+The design and layout are inspired by [Roadmap](https://roadmap.sh/projects/single-page-cv).

 ## *License*